wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/SDSType_API_1-0.md

 # SdsType API

 The REST APIs provide programmatic access to read and write SDS data.
-The APIs in this section interact with SdsTypes.
+The following APIs interact with SdsTypes.
 See [Types](xref:sdsTypes1-0) for general SdsType information.
 *****

 ## `Get Type`